 - Harden network management devices by testing patches, turning off unnecessary services on routers and switches, and enforcing strong password policies.
 Monitor the network and review logs.
-Implement access controls that only permit required administrative or management services (e.g., SNMP, Network Time Protocol, Secure Shell, FTP, Trivial File Transfer Protocol, RDP, SMB).
+Implement access controls that only permit required administrative or management services (e.g., SNMP, Network Time Protocol, Secure Shell, FTP, Trivial FTP, Remote Desktop Protocol [RDP], Server Message Block [SMB]).

 Validate Integrity of Hardware and Software

-Products purchased through unauthorized channels are often known as counterfeit, secondary, or grey market devices.
-Numerous media reports have described the introduction of grey market hardware and software into the marketplace.
+Products purchased through unauthorized channels are often known as counterfeit, secondary, or gray market devices.
+Numerous media reports have described the introduction of gray market hardware and software into the marketplace.
 Illegitimate hardware and software present a serious risk to users’ information and the overall integrity of the network environment.
-Grey market products can introduce risks to the network because they have not been thoroughly tested to meet quality standards.
+Gray market products can introduce risks to the network because they have not been thoroughly tested to meet quality standards.
 Purchasing products from the secondary market carries the risk of acquiring counterfeit, stolen, or second-hand devices because of supply chain breaches.
 Furthermore, breaches in the supply chain provide an opportunity for malicious software and hardware to be installed on the equipment.
 Compromised hardware or software can affect network performance and compromise the confidentiality, integrity, or availability of network assets.
 Finally, unauthorized or malicious software can be loaded onto a device after it is in operational use, so organizations should check the integrity of software on a regular basis.